 Do you need to hire a Receptionist for your company?
-This a Free Receptionist Job Description template that you can use and add or change any sections to make the Receptionist Job Description unique to your company’s role.
+This is a Free Receptionist Job Description template that you can use and add or change any sections to make the Receptionist Job Description unique to your company’s role.
 Using a template helps move your hiring process along to hire quickly and effectively.
 If you require a better method for your applicant tracking system, VIVAHR is a highly rated ATS designed to improve your hiring process easily and productively; the role of a Receptionist consists of being the first person that customers engage with when they enter the company’s facility.
 A receptionist handles most communication between management and clients, such as answering and transferring calls, email correspondence, and sets appointments.
 In addition, a receptionist usually provides clerical work for a company to support an organizational structure.